Francisco Mejia-Guinand: Background

 Mejía-Guinand studied Architecture at the Faculty of Architecture and Design of the Pontifical Xavierian University, Bogotá.
 He received a Degree in Architecture in 1988.

 Mejía-Guinand has taught in several Columbian Universities and has lectured at Museo Nacional de Colombia and Biblioteca Virgilio Barco.

 Francisco Mejía-Guinand lives and works in New York and Bogotá.

 Career

 Mejía-Guinand has spent his career examining ideas of abstraction and expanding his spatial and temporal approach to sculpture.
 In his work, developed in New York, he focuses primarily on arrangements of tetrahedrons systems.
 This highlight Mejía-Guinand's interest in balance and the contrast between positive and negative fractal space, and explores the mathematical notion of self-similarity and the idea of multidimensional geometry.

 Mejía-Guinand is best known for his geometric sculptures based on mathematics, Russian Avant-garde, Sacred Geometry and Origami principles.
-His work incorporates bronze, aluminum, stainless steel, titanium, brass, cooper tubing and cast aluminum and precious metals.
+His work incorporates bronze, aluminum, stainless steel, titanium, brass, copper tubing and cast aluminum and precious metals.

 Mejía-Guinand's large-scale densely layered abstract oil painting are built up through layers of oil paint on canvas, then overlaid with mark-making using charcoal.
 His painting style displays the influences of Willem de Kooning, and Joan Mitchell.